uva-cs/dsa2/docs/syllabus.md

 Do not submit a solution that you are unable to explain orally to a member of the course staff.
 Any solutions that share similar text may be carefully examined to see if course policy has been violated, and this process may include interviews with students where they can explain their solutions.

-### No help on quizzes or exams
+### No help on quizzes

-It would probably go without saying if we didn't say it, but no assistance may be given or received on any supervised evaluation or online quiz unless specifically announced otherwise by the professor (or another proctor of the evaluation).
+It would probably go without saying if we didn't say it, but no assistance may be given or received on any supervised evaluation or quiz unless specifically announced otherwise by the professor (or another proctor of the evaluation).

 ## Generative AI (LLMs, Copilot, ChatGPT, Claude, etc)